C-memory-object-model-study-group/c-mom-sg/notes/cmom-0010-2021-08-29-clarifying-uninitialised-reads-v9.md

 (a) is more predictable for programmers
 (b) allows SSA-based optimisations

-The existing standard text is (in my view) ambiguous:
+The existing standard text is (in my view - some differ) ambiguous:

   3.19.3 "unspecified value: valid value of the relevant type where this International Standard imposes no requirements on which